Moving to Malta

 The Government of the Republic of Malta, as of 2013, allows a Third Country National and their dependents to acquire Maltese Citizenship through the Malta Citizenship by Investment Programme.
 Being a member of the European Union and part of the Schengen Area, Malta offers visa-free travel to more than 160 countries including the US, and citizenship can open the doors to living, studying and working elsewhere in Europe.
 Once granted, the individual may reside, settle and stay in Malta indefinitely.

 The applicant must invest a minimum set value of property and financial assets in Malta which have a 5-year lock in period from the date of issuance of certificate, and must contribute fixed funds to National Development and Social Fund which is considered as non-refundable administrative fee.
 The processing period usually takes around 12 months, after which the applicant has all the rights and would reap the full benefits of being a Maltese citizen.

 Please note that this programme was available up till end of September 2020.
 No applications are currently being accepted.
-As announced by the Malta Parliamentary Secretary for Citizenship and Communities on the 3rd of July 2020, the Malta Citizenship by Investment Programme will be replaced by a revised programme.
-More information will be provided once details are announced.
+As announced by the Malta Parliamentary Secretary for Citizenship and Communities on the 3rd of July 2020, the Malta Citizenship by Investment Programme has been replaced by a revised programme.
+From the 20th of November 2020, the new Malta Citizenship by Direct Investment regulations were published.
+They are formally known as “Maltese Citizenship by Naturalisation for Exceptional Services by Direct Investment”, but commonly referred to as the “Maltese Exceptional Investor Naturalisation” (MEIN) procedures.
+More information will be provided soon.

 Benefits of Malta Citizenship